blackboxnlp/2019/index.md

 ## Information for presenters

-Poster size should be A0: 84 cm (width) by 118 cm (height), or 33 by 46 inch.
+The maximal poster size is A0: 84 cm (width) by 118 cm (height), or 33 by 46 inch.
 Posters should be in *portrait* format.

+Contributed talks should be 12 minute long, with 3 minutes for questions.

 ## Invited Speakers